Tier1 VCの半導体投資はAI需要のボトルネックへ収斂している

 | 2026 (est.) | $975.0B | +23.2% | Continued AI infrastructure |

-300mm equipment spending (SEMI forecast):
+300mm equipment spending (SEMI):

-| Year | Equipment Spend | Context |
+| Year | Equipment spend | Context |

 |---|